Last Updated on by

 ASUS ROG Crosshair VIII Hero WiFi: Check Price On Amazon

 Since the release of Ryzen 3000 CPUs, Asus has released a number of motherboard targeted towards different price sections.

-Among those, I think the Crosshair VIII Hero is the best one for Ryzen 7 CPUs, and a good alternative for MSI MEG ACE.
+Among those, I think the Asus ROG Crosshair VIII Hero is one of the best for Ryzen 7 CPUs, and a good alternative for MSI MEG ACE.